Zenon of Kaunos: The Zenon Papyri

-During the winter of 1914–1915, Egyptian agricultural labourers were digging near the modern settlement of Kom el-Kharaba for sebakh (decayed mudbricks that were often plundered from ancient sites as they could be used as fertiliser).
-There, they uncovered a cache of over 2,000 papyrus documents.
-Upon examination by Egyptology scholars, these documents were found to be records written by Zeno in Greek and Demotic, and the site (whose precise location is now unknown) was identified as the location of the ancient town of Philadelphia.
+During the winter of 1914–1915, Egyptian peasants were digging near the modern settlement of Kom el-Kharaba for sebakh (decayed mudbricks that were often plundered from ancient sites as they could be used as fertiliser).
+There they uncovered a cache of over 2,000 papyrus documents.
+Upon examination by Egyptologists, they were found to be records written by Zeno in Greek and Demotic, and the site (whose precise location is now unknown) was identified as the location of the ancient town of Philadelphia.
 Most of the papyri, now referred to as the Zenon Archive or the Zenon Papyri, were edited and published by the British papyrologists Campbell Cowan Edgar and Arthur Surridge Hunt.

 The Zenon Archive has since been divided among several museum collections and academic institutions around the world, and papyri are now held in the collections of the University of Michigan, Columbia University, the Società Italiana per la Ricerca dei Papiri Greci e Latini in Egitto, the British Museum in London and the Egyptian Museum in Cairo.
 A substantial part of the Zenon Papyri are now online and grammatically tagged at the Perseus Project hosted at Tufts University.

+Between 258-259 BCE, Zeno stayed in Israel together with other officials, and the papyri provide information about economic activity in Egypt and Israel during this period.
+Among the places mentioned in the letters were the cities of Gaza, Afek, Acre, Kadesh, and Tyre.